davep/davep.github.com/content/posts/2016/2016-05-26-starting_fresh_with_gnu_emacs.md

 use of Emacs again.
 One example is that I'm writing this blog post in it.
 Until now I've been using SublimeText with
-[a Jekyll package to compose and manage things](https://packagecontrol.io/packages/Jekyll) but, this time around I'm giving [hyde](https://melpa.org/#/hyde) and [markdown-mode](https://melpa.org/#/markdown-mode) a go.
-So far they're working out pretty well too (albeit hyde was a bit odd to set up and isn't 100% making sense to me yet).
+[a Jekyll package to compose and manage things](https://packagecontrol.io/packages/Jekyll) but, this time around I'm giving [Hyde](https://melpa.org/#/hyde) and [markdown-mode](https://melpa.org/#/markdown-mode) a go.
+So far they're working out pretty well too (albeit Hyde was a bit odd to set up and isn't 100% making sense to me yet).

 [//]: # (2016-05-26-starting_fresh_with_gnu_emacs.md ends here)